samschott/maestral/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **System (please complete the following information):**
+ - Maestral version:
  - OS: [e.g. Ubuntu]
- - Desktop environment [e.g. Gnome 3.32]
+ - Desktop environment: [e.g. Gnome 3.32]
- - Qt version
+ - Qt version:

 **Additional context**
 Add any other context about the problem here.